oscar-bender-stone/honors-thesis/source/2_foundations.typ

   and $t in L(V_phi)$.
 ]

 For the rest of this thesis, all verifiers mentioned will be effective.
+Note that we will return to practical verifiers, those with realistic constants.

 == Serial Soundness